rackerlabs/docs-cloud-databases/apidocs/rst/devguide/api-operations/get-list-schedule-for-running-backup-by-schedule-id-version-accountid-schedules-scheduleid.rst

+This operation does not accept a request body.

-**Example List Schedule For Running Backup By Schedule Id: JSON request**
+**Example List schedule for running backup by schedule ID: JSON request**

 .. code::